 Dublin June 13th, 1838

 We left Killarney at an early hour in the mail-car for Limerick, a distance of fifty Irish miles.
 The mail-car was similar to one of the ordinary jaunting-cars, although somewhat larger, and drawn by two horses; being an open, two-wheeled vehicle, with seats on either side, about two feet from the ground.
 The passengers sit with their backs to each other, the space intervening between the seats is occupied by the luggage.
-WE passed through several small towns, very similar in character, and containing nothing of interest.
-The principal were Castle Island, Abbeyfeale, New Castle, Rathkeal, and Adare; near the latter are the estates of Lord Adare, who has rather a picturesque-looking castle.
-There are several fine ruins in the vicinity, but as were constantly en route, we had not an opportunity of visiting them.

 The next morning we took a jaunting-car and rode to Mount Shannon, the seat of the earl of Clare, a few miles from Limerick.
-The grounds are in fine order, and handsomely laid out, bit the mansion will not compare with many we have before seen.
+The grounds are in fine order, and handsomely laid out, but the mansion will not compare with many we have before seen.
 We were shown through its various apartments; the library is a large room, and contains many rare and valuable works, also some busts by Canavo.
 In one of the apartments is a full-length portrait of the late earl of Clare, Lord Chancellor of Ireland.

 The present earl seldom visits Mount Shannon.
-We were informed by one of his dependants, that he had known him to be absent for five years at a time.
+We were informed by one of his dependents, that he had known him to be absent for five years at a time.
 Most of the Irish nobility reside constantly in England, trusting the management of their estates to stewards, who are often obliged to oppress the poor tenants, to answer the exorbitant demands of their masters.
 The money thus obtained is squandered in England, or upon the continent.
 In this manner is Ireland impoverished?

 On our return from Mount Shannon we again visited the cathedral, and ascended to its battlements, from where we obtained a bird’s eye view of the city and the surrounding country.
 We also visited the custom-house, and other objects of interest, among which is an old stone bridge, crossing the Shannon, the scene of a desperate battle in the time of King John.